MSCA-LIKE/OpenScienceTrainingCourse/99_resources/08_case_studies/readme.md

 - The status of the data - restricted or open - is irrelevant, as the data underlying the paper are not made available.

 ### Weaknesses
-The work has limited impact because others cannot leverage the work.
-They cannot repeat it or reuse the knowledge for other projects.
-All of this means that the work loses its impact very quickly.
+- The work has limited impact because others cannot leverage the work.
+- They cannot repeat it or reuse the knowledge for other projects.
+These factors mean that the work loses its impact very quickly.

 ### Possible improvements
 - The paper could have been published as open access.